Back in Time for Murder

 2040-2065

-Uvey Xo is a well-known physicist that departed this world well before her time at a young age of 25 years.
+Uvey Xo is a well-known physicist who departed this world well before her time at the age of 25.
 Rumor has it that Rufus Glasco, Genesee’s late father, hired an assassin to execute Uvey because she refused to work for him to create the world’s first time machine.
 Uvey publicly held firm that the creation of a time machine would be the beginning of the end of the world and that she would have no part in its creation.
 She paid the price for this stance with her life.

 Suggested Attire: Futuristic lab uniform.
-Safety goggles and ear protection as optional accessories.
+Safety goggles and ear protection are optional accessories.

 IVAN THE HORRIBLE